futo-org/grayjay-plugin-bilibili/README.md

 - [ ]   remove bad post search results that are simply duplicates to video search results
 - [ ]   bangumi should have a creator page per show based off https://www.bilibili.com/bangumi/media/md28339940
 - [ ]   implement monitization/merch features
+- [ ]   there is an issue where space_request doesn't work right. it might be ip address allow list related. like watching a video seems like it might make things work in the future
+- [ ]   update to use the new playlist api

 ## Pending Fixed Grayjay Bugs